mail us | mail this page

 1. A single IP address is allocated when the user connects to the internet.

-2. The service provider will normally change the IP address periodically - between every 12 and 24 hours is typical.
+2. The service provider will normally change the IP address periodically - between every 12 and 24 hours is typical, significantly longer periods are increasingly common.

 3. Dynamic IP addresses can be used for outgoing (client-server) activities such as Web browsing, collecting email and similar activities.